Start typing and hit "Enter" to search.

 Worker licence

-A “Worker” licence is granted to employers who need to employ skilled international workers on a short time, long-term or permanent basis.
-Worker licences are available for a number of specific categories, including:
+A “Worker” licence is granted to employers who need to employ skilled international workers on a short-time, long-term or permanent basis.
+Worker licences are available for a number of specific visa categories, including:

 Temporary worker licence

-A “Temporary Worker” licence allows UK based employers to hire international staff on a short-term temporary basis, including volunteers.
-Temporary workers are available for several categories of workers as follows:
+A “Temporary Worker” licence allows UK-based employers to hire international staff on a short-term temporary basis, including volunteers.
+Please check our Temporary workers page for types of visas that a business can sponsor.

 How to apply for a sponsor licence